bakayaro05/Cooked-Spotify-Roaster/README.md

 ## ⚠️ Notes

-- Playlist must be public
+-  It works only with public Spotify playlists — private or personal playlists won’t be accessible due to API limitations.
 - Built for learning and experimentation
 - Not affiliated with Spotify
 - Roasts are intentionally sarcastic 😄